 Pulses are rich in protein, carbohydrates , dietary fibres, vitamins , minerals and phytochemicals.
-The plant is well regarded in both the Unani and Ayurvedic medical traditions.
+The plant is well regarded in both the traditional medical system, the Unani and the Ayurvedic medical traditions.
 Many people around the world rely on pulses to satisfy their protein needs and eat them as a staple diet along with cereals.
 Pulses' high lysine and folate content makes them perfect for making mixed flours with cereals.
 Comparable levels of fat, niacin, riboflavin, thiamine, vitamin B6, and total carbohydrates are found in pulses and cereal grains.
+(Ref. should be cited here, to make the statement more scientific)

 Mature chickpea seeds can be used whole or divided into flour and "Dal" vegetables for a number of recipes.
 It is an ancient, widely grown, domesticated pulse crop in India that has several applications in both food and feed.
 Chickpeas are used to purify blood and are believed to have therapeutic benefits.
 It's important to note the chickpea's therapeutic usefulness here.
 Because of the glandular fluids they contain, chickpea leaves and seeds are frequently used as medicine.
+(Again a generalized statement, incorporate ref.)

-For growth and pod filling, chickpeas thrive in temperatures between 30°C and 15 °C (day maximum and night minimum).
-Due to a number of biotic and abiotic stressors, chickpea productivity is still low in the field, and a temperature of 35°C was found to be crucial in distinguishing between genotypes that are heat tolerant and susceptible.
+For growth and pod filling, chickpeas thrive in between the temperatures 30°C and 15 °C (day maximum and night minimum).
+Due to a number of biotic and abiotic stressors, productivity of chickpea is still low in the field, and a temperature of 35°C was found to be crucial in distinguishing between genotypes that are heat tolerant and susceptible.
 One of the most significant, costly, and damaging biotic stressors affecting chickpeas is collar rot disease, which is caused by Sclerotium rolfsii.

 Chickpea has two cultivated types i.e. (desi and kabuli) on the basis of seed size , shape and colour and within these types there are variations with respect to yield components.
-Kabuli have large creamy seeds with no anthocyanin pigmentation while as desi chickpeas are small seeded with various colours , purplish flowers and have anthocyanin pigmentation.
+Kabuli have large creamy seeds with no anthocyanin pigmentation while the desi chickpeas are small seeded with various colours , purplish flowers and have anthocyanin pigmentation.
 The very large kabuli domestic types have evolved from the smaller seeded desi types.
 (Moreno and Cubero, 1978).

 Axillary flowers can be found alone, in pairs, or in clusters of three.
 They can be blue, purple, pink, or white.
 With very few exceptions, the corolla is typically white in the kabuli type and purple in the desi form.
 Each flower of cicer plants contains a single carpel.
 Nine of the diadelphous stamens in chickpea's tiny papilionaceous blossoms have joined filaments, while the tenth is free.
 As the flower bud develops, the filaments lengthen and the anthers spread pollen onto the pistil.
 Both the anther and the pistil stay inside the keel.
-Pulses have a deep root system , mobilize insoluble soil nutrients , fix biological nitrogen and significantly alter the physical characteristics of soil.
+Pulses have a deep root system , mobilize insoluble soil nutrients , fix biological nitrogen and significantly alter the physico-chemical properties of soil.
 Pulses have the potential to reverse the productivity reduction in cereal based farming systems.
 In an intensive agricultural system focused on cereals , pulses aid in achieving integrated nutrient delivery.

-The Kharif, Rabi, and Zaid agricultural seasons are when pulse crops are grown. throughout the planting stage, Rabi crops need a mildly cold climate; throughout the vegetative to pod development stage, they need a cold climate; and during maturity and harvest, they need a warm climate.
-From planting to harvesting, Kharif pulse crops also need a warm climate.
+The Kharif, Rabi, and Zaid agricultural seasons are when pulse crops are grown. throughout the planting stage.
+Rabi crops need a mildly cold climate; throughout the vegetative to pod development stage, they need comparatively cold climate during maturity and at harvest, they need a warm climate.
+From planting to harvesting, Kharif pulse crops also needs a warm climate.
 Warm areas are home to summer pulses.
 Germination, seedling, vegetative, flowering, fruit setting, pod development, and grain maturity/harvesting are the steps that a seed must go through in order to be produced.